Botanical Name: Rosmarinus officinalis

 Water: Water thoroughly then allow top 2 in (5 cm) of the soil to dry out between waterings.
 Be careful not to overwater because this herb likes to stay on the dry side.
 Soggy soil will cause the leaves to turn brown and drop off.
 Planting rosemary in a terra cotta pot will help keep it dry and prevent root rot.

-Humidity: Average room humidity.
+Humidity: Average room (around 40% relative humidity).
 Indoor air can get extra dry with the furnace on.
 Provide humidity in the winter by putting the herb pot on a humidity tray.

 Temperature: Warm in spring and summer 65-80°F/18-27°C. In fall and winter, cool 45-70°F/7-21°C.